Skip to content

 Environmental prevention focuses on removing opportunity rather than correcting behavior after it occurs.
 When the litter box is positioned outside of typical dog reach, temptation is reduced naturally.
 In multi-pet households, structural solutions often provide more consistent long-term results than behavioral correction alone.

-Most temporary solutions attempt to block, conceal, or redirect access.
-However, if the litter box remains at floor level, opportunity still exists.
+Most temporary solutions attempt to block, conceal, redirect, or discourage access.
+However, if the litter box remains at floor level, the opportunity often remains.

 Even in homes with larger breeds, positioning the litter area above natural shoulder height reduces access attempts.
-Stability is equally important — a secure, purpose-built structure should remain steady if nudged or investigated.
+Stability is equally important, which is why a secure, purpose-built structure should remain steady if nudged or investigated.

-For pet owners exploring structural options, a dedicated litter box stand creates reliable physical separation without restricting the cat’s movement.
+For pet owners exploring structural options, a purpose-built raised dog-proof litter box creates reliable physical separation without restricting the cat’s movement.

 If you’re comparing prevention approaches, our guide to a cat litter box dogs can’t get into explains how elevation changes access dynamics in multi-pet homes.